gregjohnso/food/README.md

 # food
 Recipes for food I like to make

+## Basics
+Ingredients to be used for other things.

 ### Awase Dashi
 Japanese sock made with kombu and bonito flakes.